Safety Information Exchange

 Challenges

 Aviation safety stakeholders understand that hazards will go unrecognised if they rely mainly on reactive methods of safety risk management.
 Adding proactive and predictive methods addresses operational risk and accelerates the global evolution of risk management.
-A significant effect seen in early steps toward safety information exchange, however, is that many industry stakeholders decline to share their data and data analyses in any manner, according to GSIP reports.
+A significant effect seen in early steps toward safety information exchange, however, is that many industry stakeholders decline to share their data and data analyses in any manner, according to GSIP-related research.

 A related effect is that numerous data sources — such as employee safety reports, flight data monitoring, audits, and various reports generated about operational conditions — are not in the public arena.
 Rather, they are only collected, analysed and stored internally by organizations during routine operations.
-SKYbrary, like the Flight Safety Foundation, has encouraged industry-wide use of the latest methods and mechanisms of safety information exchange.

 The absence of safety information exchange can emerge as a contributory factor during investigations of some aviation accidents and serious incidents.
 GSIP researchers concluded, in that context, that developing positive, open relationships involving regulators, ANSPs, air carriers, manufacturers and other safety stakeholders is critical to a proactive/predictive understanding of this factor.